The-Life/AdViewSDK_Android-3.4.1/README.md

 ##Ⅱ. Add SDK

-1. Get Adview SDK package from the website and unzip it.
-The libs folder contains the SDK for all ad platforms.
+1. Clone or download AdViewSDK_Android-3.4.1 package here.In the AdViewSDK_Android-3.4.1 folder contains libs folder ,it contains the SDK for all ad platforms.
 (README.pdf has the ad platform instructions corresponding to each jar.)
 2. Please put AdViewSDK_Android.jar, android-support-v4.jar into your application.
 3. Add other ad platform SDK that App may use in the same way. ( Can only use the jar provided by Adview.
 Use jar from other channels will make the ad cannot display.